 • circuit- to system-level techniques to enhance the energy efficiency of high-speed VLSI circuits to enable continued performance enhancements under a tight power budget

 • circuit and system integration with emerging and post-CMOS technologies for green computing

 • enable ubiquitous data sensemaking via innovative ultra-lightweight approaches to embed machine learning on a chip, tackling the unaddressed challenge of retaining excellent accuracy of deep learning (and other techniques) while fitting the typical energy and area requirements of single chips.
 With the ultimate goal of on-chip learning and inference, we are approaching this problem from the collective perspectives of algorithm, circuit and architecture, while leveraging their inherent error resiliency to apply our strong expertise in energy-quality scalable circuits.

 The Green IC group is part of the ECE department of the National University of Singapore (NUS), a leading global university centered in Asia.
-According to QS World University Rankings by Subject, in 2015 NUS is ranked 4th worldwide in Electrical & Electronic Engineering (it was 6th in 2014), 9th in the reputation ranking, and 12th in the global ranking.
+According to QS World University Rankings by Subject, in 2016 NUS is ranked 4th worldwide in Electrical & Electronic Engineering, 9th in the reputation ranking, and 12th in the global ranking.

 It is located in the heart of Singapore, geographic and technology focal point in Asia, with a well world-renowned technology ecosystem and fast-growing economy.

 Key drivers of economy are semiconductors, electronic circuit design/manufacturing, smart logistics/manufacturing, and the bio-medical sector.
 It is also being the field of a massive demonstration of technologies for smart cities.